dtao/PhilosopherDeveloper/app/views/posts/unbreaking-datamapper.markdown

 Is DataMapper inherently broken?
 --------------------------------

 In a [strongly-worded blog post back in 2010](http://www.drmaciver.com/2010/04/datamapper-is-inherently-broken/), David MacIver asserted that there is fundamental flaw in [DataMapper](http://datamapper.org/), an ORM library for Ruby.
 The core of his complaint is[^present-tense] that DataMapper's default API for saving records hides errors, making it difficult to diagnose what went wrong when something fails.
-This in turn increases the likelihood of defects slipping unnoticed through testing, resulting in buggier software.
+This in turn increases the likelihood of defects going unnoticed during development and testing, resulting in buggier software.

 Borrowing from MacIver's post[^borrowing], the below is a boilerplate example of how one might attempt to save a record and report any failures using DataMapper: